 Sometimes the circumstances can force us to stay home, but that doesn’t mean we can’t get creative and find unique ideas to enjoy travel inside our house.
 I know nothing will ever compare to a real trip, but here are a few ways to spark that wanderlust and bring the world to you.

 READ BOOKS SET IN ANOTHER CITY/REGION/COUNTRY

 Trust me when I say that a good novel can transport you to another place on Earth.
-With books like ‘The Return’ that will leave you dreaming about southern Spain and ‘The Island’ that will take you to Crete, my list of wanderlust-fueling novels just keeps growing and growing.
+From ‘Outlander’ which is one of the best books about Scotland to ‘The Return’ that will leave you dreaming about Andalusia (southern Spain) to ‘The Island’ that will transport you to Crete and Spinalonga Island, my list of wanderlust-fueling novels just keeps growing and growing.

 TAKE VIRTUAL TOURS

 Tons of museums and destinations across the globe offer virtual tours, whether it’s on their official website or on Google Arts & Culture online platform.
 If you love Europe as much as I do, check out these European museums that you can visit at home, virtual castle tours, or virtual tours of Spain.